egkristi/scripts/APPLE_DEVELOPER_SETUP.md

 - Ensure Xcode command line tools are installed: `xcode-select --install`

 ### Configuration Not Detected
-- Verify file is named exactly `apple-developer-config.json`
+- Verify file is named exactly `.apple-developer-config.json` (hidden file)
 - Check file is in the same directory as `apple-developer-config.template.json`
 - Ensure JSON syntax is valid (use a JSON validator)
+- Use `ls -la` to see hidden files in the directory

 ### Apps Still Show as Unsigned
 - Verify `"enabled": true` in configuration